colinmarc/zodiac/README.md

 	def create_connection(...):
 		#copy pasta of python socket.create_connection code

 This works, but has obvious problems.
-You're tied to the original code, and maintaining between different versions of system code is a nightmare! zodiac "rebases" those functions that you would have to redefine into the namespace of the new module, which is populated with whatever you overrode in your patch.
+You're tied to the original code, and maintaining between different versions of system code is a nightmare.

+zodiac "rebases" those functions into the namespace of the new module, which is populated with whatever you overrode in your patch.
 So your patches can be clean and concise.

 installation
 ------------